 We understand that students will sometimes harass one another outside school hours.
 There are examples of bullying behaviour using technology such as the internet and mobile phones.
 It is difficult for us to apply consequences for these things when they happen at home.
 From a relational viewpoint and wherever possible, we will attempt to mediate issues that might occur, but we cannot discipline a student unless their behaviour in some way brings the College into disrepute.

-Our number one priority is the safety of each child and if an adult is threatening them in any way we will need to respond immediately.
+Our number one priority is the safety of each child and if they are being threatened in any way by an adult we will need to respond immediately.